Programmable Media

 You can find the code from this tutorial in GitHub.

-Node.js image upload
+Node.js upload methods

 For example, uploading a local image file named 'my_image.jpg':